saiamritp/generative-book/_pages/vae/vae.md

 This usually turns out to be an intractable distribution.
 However, we can apply varitational inference to estimate this value.

 Let's approximate $p(z/x)$ by another distribution $q(z/x)$ which we'll define such that it has a tractable distribution.
-If we can define the parameters of $q(z|x)$ such that it is very similar to $p(z/x)$, we can use it to perform approximate inference of the intractable distribution.
+If we can define the parameters of $q(z/x)$ such that it is very similar to $p(z/x)$, we can use it to perform approximate inference of the intractable distribution.

 Recall that the KL divergence is a measure of difference between two probability distributions.
 Thus, if we wanted to ensure that $q(z/x)$ was similar to $p(z/x)$, we could minimize the KL divergence between the two distributions.